rubyfu/RubyFu/module_0x4__web_kung_fu/wordpress_api.md

 # Create a new instance takes a hash
 server = XMLRPC::Client.new3(opts)

-# Say hello to wordpress
+# Say hello to WordPress
 response = server.call("demo.sayHello")

 # List all available methods